That-Dude/Home-Assistant-Go-Keyboard/README.md

 ```bash
 docker compose up
 ```
-Ensure everything is working and asuming it is:
+Ensure everything is working and if it is:

 ```bash
 docker compose up -d